 In the eastern, southern and western façades, the sunrays and proximity to the banks of the railway line mean the interiors need to be protected, using a series of uniform permeations in the façade.

+In the north, a continuity is created between the private and public spaces by opening the façade and creating a loggia facing the forecourt.
 The intention is to create a link between the users of the building and the public, between interior and exterior, through the use of the loggia as an intermediate indoor-outdoor space.

 On the top floor, a communal space gives access to the rooftop terrace garden and offers a place of retreat for the building’s users.

 Associated architect: Piuarch